minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 to him @stratmann-1995.
-Betrand finds indirect evidence of lobbying companies providing special interest groups access to politicians when these groups contribute (as opposed to giving only issue specific information to congress members)@Bertrand @matter.
-Baldwin and Magee also find linkages of roll-call votes on specific trade agreement related bills and the contributions from businesses and labor groups @baldwinmagee.
-McAlexander, in his paper on the electoral gap in evironmental voting determines that since the public's inclination for environmental protection is greater than the oil and gas sector's, candidates who get large campaign contributions from businesses tend to vote more in favour of the environment when elections come around.
-@McAlexander2020.// Also Mian et al. find that campaign contributions alter roll-call votes @mian.
+Betrand finds indirect evidence of lobbying companies providing special interest groups access to politicians when these groups contribute (as opposed to giving only issue specific information to congress members)@Bertrand @matter. #cite(<baldwinmagee>, form: "prose") also find linkages of roll-call votes on specific trade agreement related bills and the contributions from businesses and labor groups. #cite(<McAlexander2020>, form: "prose"), in their paper on the electoral gap in evironmental voting determines that since the public's inclination for environmental protection is greater than the oil and gas sector's, candidates who get large campaign contributions from businesses tend to vote more in favour of the environment when elections come around.// Also Mian et al. find that campaign contributions alter roll-call votes @mian.

 Given that some results find causal relationships between contributions and others find no effect, most researchers can conclude that there is no academic